application-creators/python_fastapi_with_database/README.md

 #### Applying migrations to the database

-Simply run the following to upgrade the database to it's latest version.
-In our case, it runs the migration we've just generated to create the "todo" table:
+Use this command to upgrade the database to the latest version.
+In our case, it will run the migration we've just
+generated:
 ```shell
 cd {project_package_name}
 make migrate_database